 2251 CE(PT): Freed up from the conflict with the Minbari, Starfleet takes on the Klingon Empire.
 The conflict with the Klingons conclude at the Battle of Axanar, thanks to the tactical genius of Captain Kelvar L. Garth of Izar (a Federation colony).
 While no peace treaty is made, an armistice is signed between the Federation and the Klingon Empire, resulting in the creation of the Klingon Neutral Zone.

 2252 CE(PT): Captain Christopher Pike assumes command of the USS Enterprise, beginning the first of two additional Five-Year Tours.
 Ranma and Usagi return to Starfleet Academy for additional training as a condition of getting their military commissions reactivated.
+They meet Cadet Montgomery "Scotty" Scott at the academy.
+In protest, Anna/Aiko quits the Academy to become a civilian flight officer for Interplanetary Expeditions (IPX)

 2254 CE(PT): After a disastrous first-contact assignment on Rigel VII, involving resulting in the deaths of several crew members from the USS Enterprise, Starfleet assigns Ranma and Usagi to the Enterprise (much to the annoyance of Captain Pike).
+Later that same year, the USS Enterprise is assigned to investigate the mysterious Talos Star System for possible sentient life.
+The result of that investigation forces Starfleet Command to quarantine the star system, under penalty of death, until further notice.

 (A/N: I will be focusing on the Prime Timeline for now.)